dolthub/django-helpdesk/mcp-server/README.md

 # Django Helpdesk MCP Server

-This MCP (Model Context Protocol) server exposes the django-helpdesk API to AI agents, allowing them to interact with helpdesk tickets programmatically.
+This MCP (Model Context Protocol) server exposes the django-helpdesk API to AI agents, allowing them to interact with helpdesk tickets programmatically and manage agent sessions.

 ## Features

 The server provides the following tools for AI agents:

+### Core Ticket Management
 - **list_tickets** - List and filter tickets by status, queue, assignment, etc.
 - **get_ticket** - Get detailed information about a specific ticket
 - **create_ticket** - Create new tickets with title, description, priority, etc.